jnovembre/eems/bed2diffs/README.md

 git checkout 781e9ee37076
 ```

-Then follow the instructions to install libplinkio to a custom location /path/to/plinkio.
-Finally, update `PLINKIO` in the Makefile in `src` and `src-without-openmp` directories.
+Then follow the instructions to install libplinkio to a custom
+location /path/to/plinkio.
+Finally, update `PLINKIO_LIB` and
+`PLINKIO_INCLUDE` in the Makefile in `src` and `src-without-openmp`
+directories.

 ```
 mkdir build